 - Organization is Key to Academic Success

-"Yesterday's lazy makes today crazy!"
-Prepare for classes and extracurricular assignments well in advance and set-up reminders with helpful hand held devices, organizers and calendars.
+“Yesterday’s lazy makes today crazy!”
+Prepare for classes and extracurricular assignments well in advance’ and set up reminders with helpful mobile devices, organizers and calendars.

 - Schedule your courses early and wisely

 Do not leave the difficult courses until the end or wait until the last minute to register for classes – and make a point to know where your classes are located in advance.